the-artinet-project/artinet-sdk/README.md

 - `agent://card`: Retrieve the AgentCard
 - `send-streaming-message`, `task-resubscribe` & `push-notifications` etc are currently not supported by default.
 - Leverage the A2A Zod Schemas to manually implement your own tools.

+## **Migration Changes**

+\*since v0.5.8

+- Pino has been removed and replaced with console for better portability and is set to silent by default.
+- The default handler for streamMessage no longer automatically emits an initial `submitted` and `working` event.
+- Agent Registration, Bundling and Deployment utils have been removed (email us: humans@artinet.io for support).
+- `@artinet/metadata-validator` has been removed due to build issues.
+- getTask now correctly takes TaskQueryParams as an argument vs TaskIdParams in accordance with the A2A spec.
+- AgentBuilder now returns a unique messageId for each status update instead of the original user provided messageId.
+- AgentBuilder now prefers the contextId & taskId from the calling context.
+- In a future release the following packages will be set as peer dependancies to reduce the size of the build: `@modelcontextprotocol/sdk`, `@trpc/server`, `cors`, `express`
+- The `history` object from `TaskAndHistory` is deprecated and no longer being updated.
+Use `Task.history` instead.
+- The `A2AClient` now checks `/.well-known/agent-card.json` as a opposed to `/.well-known/agent.json` in-line with the A2A spec.
+- The `A2AClient` now uses uses the `AgentCard`.url if an `AgentCard` has been successfully retrieved, else it will default to the `baseUrl`.
+- The examples folder will be removed in favor of [`create-agent`](https://github.com/the-artinet-project/create-agent).
+- In `Task` the `contextId` field is now required (inline with the A2A spec).
+- In `AgentSkill` the `tag` field is now required (inline with the A2A spec).
+- ~~Optional fields in Agent2Agent Zod schemas are now nullable for better interoperability.~~ **Nullable Schemas have been reverted.**
+- The `EngineBuilder` constructor is now protected and open for extension.
+- `AgentBuilder` will now throw an error if it recieves an invalid `FilePart`.
+- `createAgent`/`createService` can now take a single string (i.e. agentName) as valid value for the AgentCard and will populate the rest of the required fields with placeholder values (see `src/services/a2a/helpers/agentcard-builder.ts` for reference).
+- `createAgentServer` no longer adds `express.json()` to the root of the express server and now uses the utility function `rpcParser` only on the agents `basePath` and has stricter JSON-RPC validation measures.
+- `A2AClient` now exposes `mergePath` making it easier to access `AgentCards` that are not exposed at the root.
+- `AgentBuilder` now checks for cancellations after each step.
+- `createAgent` exposes the `enforceParamValidation` flag which triggers stricter enforcement of `A2ASchemas` (This will be enabled by default in a future release).
+- `AgentCardBuilder` now sets the `preferredTransport` field to the default (`JSONRPC`) if none is provided (inline with the A2A spec).
+- The default `sendMessage` implementation now supports the `MessageSendConfiguration`.`blocking` toggle.
+- The default `sendMessage` and `getTask` implementations now support the `MessageSendConfiguration`.`historyLength` parameter.
+- The Express Server now provides support for `AuthenticatedExtendedCard`.

+> **Note:** The Official A2A Javascript SDK is now more stable.
+So over the course of future releases @artinet/sdk will be merging in utilities directly from `@a2a-js/sdk` as a peer-dependancy.

+> This will **NOT** change the core architecture or design of @artinet/sdk, but it will make integration with the emerging Agent2Agent ecosystem easier while allowing us to focus on the adoption of additional communication protocols.
+We aim to complete this migration by v0.6 which will be our first LTS release.

+> This will **NOT** require the modification of existing `AgentEngine`'s, the current architecture was designed with this shift in mind and is the reason behind our use of loosely typed Interfaces, MPSC & SPMC queues vs EventBus and the design of the `CoreExecute` contract (onStart, onUpdate, onError, onCancel & onComplete).

+> This will mean that the more concrete implementations in `src/services/a2a` will become more generic implementations in `src/services/core`.

 ## Contributing